THEFB199/UniYear3-E-ProjectDocs/README.md

 Code can be found : https://github.com/lboroWMEME-19WSD001/E-CrabDetection/

 - Modified Traffic Sign Recognition algorithm.
-- Uses 2 stage Template Matching on luminance of image captured
+- Uses 1 stage Template Matching on luminance of image captured
+- Second stage re-written to better detect the crabs, using RGB and assiging a confiance for the ROI's
 - Keeps a bounding box and Id for each match
-- Correct match is not 100% accurate
+- From GW2 matches of colours are much more reliable
+- Integration with top camera for  use in cloudy day lighting conditions.
 ![Crab_Incorrect_Match](https://github.com/lboroWMEME-19WSD001/E-ProjectDocs/blob/master/Project%20Videos%20%26%20Pictures/CrabIncorrectMatch.JPEG)

-- Currently Parked and working on Mapping - FH

-# Mapping
+# Mapping and Navigation

-Code can be found: https://github.com/lboroWMEME-19WSD001/E-Mapping
+Code can be found: https://github.com/lboroWMEME-19WSD001/E-Mapping-and-Navigation

 ### Local Mapping

 - RGBD using Xbox kinect on the TriTrack
 - Point cloud and 2D occupancy grid is produced
 - Localisation of the TriTrack within this
+- This is now used for navigation with teh navigation stack

 [![](http://img.youtube.com/vi/Hy-FY70L_dA/0.jpg)](http://www.youtube.com/watch?v=Hy-FY70L_dA "TriTrack Mapping Demo")

 ### Global Mapping (Overhead Camera)

-- looking at MonoSlam and map merging to have one master map
-- Pi will send WebCam data back to ROS Computer to be processed
-- Looks for the Crabs and adds to the map - not integrated
-- Looks for the Tri Track and sends location and pathing data
+- Pi 3B+ conbimned witha wide angle camera which looks for and tracks the crabs.
+The top camera also gets the positions of the rubbish.
+This still needs to be integrated into the tir track map.

 # Seagull Detection